-Where photographic evidence is requested ensure all stages of servicing and maintenance activities are included.
+Where photographic evidence is requested ensure all stages of maintenance and testing is included.

 Photographs do not need to be great in number but do need to show everything a moderator would require to be able to perform the remote moderation work.
 Photos need to be of sufficient resolution to enable "zooming in" to determine quality.
 Photographs should be collated into one document, and well labelled, and with commentary if possible.